Last updated

 To unlock your phone, you need its IMEI number, a SIM card from a different wireless network, and possibly APN settings for the new carrier.

-• Your phone's IMEI number: This is your phone's unique identity, like a fingerprint.
+Your phone's IMEI number: This is your phone's unique identity, like a fingerprint.
 Some phones have it as a 15-digit number on a sticker on the back.
-You can also find it by typing *#06# into your phone's dialer app, or find it in the About Phone section of your phone's settings.
+You can also find it by typing *#06# into your phone's dial, or find it in the About Phone section of your phone's settings.

-• A SIM card from another network: A SIM card is how your device communicates with your wireless provider.
-Be aware that Rogers is the same network carrier as Fido, Bell is the same as Virgin Mobile, and Telus is the same carrier as Koodo.
-If you activate a SIM card or eSIM for another carrier that uses the same network, then you may not get the unlock code request.
+A SIM card from another network: A SIM card is how your device communicates with your wireless provider.
+If you activate a SIM card or eSIM (a digital version) for another carrier that uses the same network, then you may not get the unlock code request.
 However, you can still switch to these other carriers without the need to unlock your phone.

-• APN settings: This is the network configuration that allows your smartphone to access the data network.
-Many phones have these built-in for when you switch, but some may need to be added manually.
+APN settings: This information is the network configuration that allows your smartphone to access the data network.
+Many phones have these built in for when you switch, but some may need to be added manually.
 You can search for them online or ask your new wireless carrier to help with configuration.

 How to unlock an iPhone